alexburner/core-complexities/README.md

 In our universe, core stages of self-organizing emergent complexity

-Using 01234D spacetime trails of orbital motion as a visual metaphor
+Using 01234D orbital motion spacetime trails as a visual metaphor

 [![](https://i.imgur.com/TNiCWmRl.png)](https://alexburner.github.io/core-complexities)